Restraints expected on growth of private label market

 Among all the legal changes planned by the government, the biggest impact on the market of private label products would be the introduction of a possible act limiting the share of private labels in the offer of large-area store chains.
 Announced in March 2019 by Prime Minister Mateusz Morawiecki.

 Recent years have been characterized by a growing influence of state policy on the retail market.
-Following the introduction of the trade ban on Sundays (which already applies on three Sundays of the month in 2019 and will apply to all from 2020), another example is the retail tax, which may return in 2020 following a favourable decision of the General Court of the European Union in favour of the government.
+The ban on Sunday trading, whose third and final phase came into effect in 2020, is the starkest example.
+Another is the retail tax, currently still suspended but likely to become reality following a favourable decision of the General Court of the European Union in 2019.

 Negative impact of private labels reduction